nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.3 Listing all items: `list all`

-Prints a list of all items stored in the appplication.
+Prints a list of all items stored in the application.

 Format: `list all`
 + The tree will show you which topic you are currently accessing.